Scheduled 10 Day Departures in 2023

 - Game drive on the private Ongava Reserve

-- Explore the Damaraland region whilst staying at the exclusive-use //Huab Under Canvas.
+- Explore the Damaraland region whilst staying at Camp Doros.

 - Search for desert adapted elephant in ephemeral river systems.

-- Track for the endangered black rhino in conjunction with Save the Rhino Trust.
+- Search for the endangered black rhino in conjunction with Save the Rhino Trust.

 - Visit and explore Namibia’s central coastal region with canyons, dunes and lagoons.

-- Explore the private Namib Tsaris Conservancy on exploratory nature drives and guided walks whilst staying in the exclusive-use Camp Sossus.
+- Explore the private Namib Tsaris Conservancy on exploratory nature drives and guided walks whilst staying at Camp Sossus.

 - Climb some of the world’s highest free-standing sand dunes at Sossusvlei and enjoy a magic box picnic in the Namib Naukluft Park afterwards.